Numerical simulation of conservation laws with moving grid nodes: Application to tsunami wave modelling: Discussion

 \subsection{Acknowledgments}

 This research was supported by RSCF project No 14-17-00219.
-D.~Dutykh acknowledges the support of the CNRS under the PEPS InPhyNiTi project FARA and project \No EDC26179 --- ``Wave interaction with an obstacle'' as well as the hospitality of the Institute of Computational Technologies SB RAS during his visit in October 2015.
-D.~\textsc{Mitsotakis} was supported by the Marsden Fund administered by the Royal Society of New Zealand.
+D.~Dutykh acknowledges the support of the CNRS under the PEPS InPhyNiTi project FARA and project \No EDC26179 --- ``Wave interaction with an obstacle'' as well as the hospitality of the Institute of Computational Technologies of SB RAS during his visit in October 2015.
+D.~\textsc{Mitsotakis} was supported by the Marsden Fund administered by the Royal Society of \textsc{New Zealand}.
 We would like to thank Prof. Laurent \textsc{Gosse} (CNR, Italy) for insightful discussions on the topics covered in our study.
 Moreover, we would like to thank the anonymous Referee on our previous manuscript \cite{Khakimzyanov2016d} who incited us by his comments to produce a study which explains in more details our grid motion technique.
-Similarly, we would like to thank also the Referees of the present manuscript who contributed to improve its quality.